All Episodes

 Well, I was working for Meg Whitman, her campaign for governor.

-Oh, yeah, she's new CEO at uh Hewlett Packard.
+Oh, yeah, she's the CEO at Hewlett-Packard.

 Right.

-That's right, I remember and you know, after what um Brown or his people called her, and nothing was done about that.
+You know, and you know, after what Brown or his people called her, and nothing was done about that.

 Nothing was done about that.

-We we know exactly what they're doing.
+We know exactly what they're doing.

-We're on their list too.
+We're on their list, too.

-Well, I would get their phone calls because I don't answer the phone, but well, I was really surprised too that they're involved with the voting machines in Nevada.
+Well, I was really surprised, too, that they're involved with the voting machines in Nevada.

 I never knew that before.